Gayu-9993/100-Days-of-Code/Day 9/README.md

-# Day 9 of coding :
+# Day 9 of coding : Silent auction program

  This is program to mimic a silent auction
  Items will be chosen at random for every execution of this program